 - “Outbox, Inbox patterns and delivery guarantees explained”

-The distinction between command and events may not be so simple as it looks.
-We need to take multiple factors into considerations:
+The distinction between commands and events may not be so simple as it looks.
+We need to take many factors into consideration:

 - Is it an intention to do something or the recorded fact?